Volograms/vol_cl_tools/README.md

 ### Get a Vologram You Have Captured Off Your Phone

-* On iOS you can find these using the *Files* system app, browsing to *Volu*, then *Volograms*.
-* The Volograms appear as numbered folders.
-* If you tap-and-hold you can *share* one of these folders with yourself by e.g. email and *Mail Drop* or another file transfer method.
-* Usually it is zipped before sending.
+* In *Volu* select a Vologram, and find the *Export* button under the *...* menu.

-* On the computer you have *vol2obj*, download and unzip the Vologram folder you got off your phone.
+* On the computer you have *vol2obj*, download and unzip the Vologram.
-* Put it in the same folder as the *vol2obj* tool so it's easy to find.
+* Put it in the same folder as the *vol2obj* tool so that it is easy to find.
-* Your Vologram capture's folder will contain *header.vols*, *sequence.vols*, *skeleton.bvh*, and *texture_2048...* files.
+* Newer Volograms will comprise a single *.vols* file.
+Older Volograms will be a folder containing *header.vols*, *sequence.vols*, and *texture_...* video files.
 * Open a terminal.
 On Windows click the Start Menu and type `cmd` to open Command Prompt.
 On macOS open the Terminal app.
 * Change directory to the folder containing *vol2obj*.
+*

 ### Convert a Vologram Frame to .obj

-The latest version of the VOLS file format puts everything into a single `my_Vologram.vols` file.
-Older versions use 3 separate files.
-The *vol2obj* tool can handle both versions.
+The *vol2obj* tool can handle single file and multi-file versions of Volograms.
+The following examples use Windows `vol2obj.exe`.
+For Linux/macOS substitute `./vol2obj.bin`.

 * For Windows users, you can quickly output just the first frame of a Vologram by dragging a single-file Vologram, or a folder containing a multi-file Vologram, onto `vol2obj.exe`.